LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 ## A lifted spirit.
 Fall damage.

-Take so much falling damage on several different occasions and survive.
+Take an amount of falling damage on several different occasions and survive.

 ## Scarred.
 Total Damage Taken.